-- has kept proper accounting records which were up to date. - has taken reasonable steps for the prevention and detection of fraud and other irregularities.
+has taken reasonable steps for the prevention and detection of fraud and other irregularities.

-I certify that the Statement of Accounts presents a true and fair view the financial position of the Council at the 31 March 2014 and its income and expenditure for the year then ended.
+I certify that the Statement of Accounts presents a true and fair view the financial position of the Council at the 31 March 2015 and its income and expenditure for the year then ended.